himelislam/sasspect-task/README.md

 # Json Formatter

-This is an website where user can format there unformatted json in data.
+This is an website where user can format there unformatted json data.